Skip to main

 University-wide Navigation

 The College of Public Health is proud to recognize the donors whose generosity has established endowed faculty positions across our College.
 These positions highlight exceptional educators, researchers, and leaders who advance public health and improve lives in Kentucky and beyond.
-To learn how you can create a lasting legacy and empower the next generation of public health leaders, contact the CPH Office of Philanthropy and Alumni Engagement.
+To learn how you can create a lasting legacy and empower the next generation of public health leaders, contact the CPH Office of Philanthropy at 859-218-1550.
+For other questions regarding Endowed Faculty positions, contact the Dean's Office at 859-218-4997.

 Dr. Marc T. Kiviniemi, PhD, CPH